So you wanna go on a polar expedition? First thing you need to know is that it will change your life.

 There just no predicting what you’ll see when you leave the ship.
 On my trip we encountered an unmarked archaeological site and a polar bear skeleton, saw a girl beautifully belting “Oh Canada” in Inuktitut and unexpectedly encountered a pod of 200 or so Beluga whales.

-If you want to kayak, there’s a small group of passengers can do it on most stops while those who want to try it just once or twice can take out an easier inflatable kayak.
+If you want to kayak, there’s a small group of passengers who can do it on most stops while those who want to try it just once or twice can take out an easier inflatable kayak.
 It’s worth trying for the experience, but hardcore kayakers will probably want to do it more often.

 Unlike Antarctica where there are no permanent settlements, the opportunity to see what life is like for the Inuit residents who have lived there since time immemorial is an incredible opportunity.
 The locals are kind, their towns are beautiful and their culture is simply incredible.
 You’ll leave with a better understanding why the Inuit have made the High Arctic their home.

 While sailing between excursion stops, the boat becomes a makeshift university as expedition leaders teach us about their expertise.
-A Russian national taught us about Arctic adaptations of flora and fauna, an Aussie schooled us about birds, a Scott taught us about geology and glaciology with enthusiastic snack analogies, and our two Inuit guides described their own upbringings hunting and fishing, skidooing the Lancaster strait ice floes and meeting Leonardo DiCaprio who was filming a climate change doc. (“I didn’t get a selfie with him, but he got one with me.”)
+A Russian national taught us about Arctic adaptations of flora and fauna, an Aussie schooled us about birds, a Scot taught us about geology and glaciology with enthusiastic snack analogies, and our two Inuit guides described their own upbringings hunting and fishing, skidooing the Lancaster strait ice floes and meeting Leonardo DiCaprio who was filming a climate change doc. (“I didn’t get a selfie with him, but he got one with me.”)

 Don’t plan on losing weight.
-It may not be a cruise, but it does offer a lot of food–and unfortunately for my diet it was really high quality.
+It may not be a cruise, but it does offer a lot of food – and unfortunately for my diet it was really high quality.
 There’s no set seating, so try to eat with different people every meal, including the expedition guides, just to be able to converse with people you might otherwise never meet.
 There may also be some opportunities to eat “country food,” which is the local terminology for their traditional diet, and I’m glad I took the chance to taste new things like caribou jerky, musk ox meatballs and raw beluga.

 The cabins are small or spacious depending on what you book, but either way they’re fine for sleeping, napping, or just chilling out with some private time between adventures.
 But there are also plenty of places around the ship to hang out if you’re tired of your room.

 I was a little worried I’d get bored on this ship, especially by the end of my 17-day expedition.
 But it somehow never happened.
-There was always people to talk to, sites to see, things to learn, or documentaries screening in the lounge.
+There were always people to talk to, sites to see, things to learn, or documentaries screening in the lounge.
 When I needed a people break, I’d retire to the upper deck to read in the library with a scotch.
 Bring a few books of your own, but the ship had an incredible selection about the region that I really dug into.

 That’s about all you need to know.
 Except maybe this: travelling up north is a little like travelling into space, I imagine, at least as far as putting into perspective how infinitesimal we are.
-The landscapes here aren’t just large, they are seemingly infinite, stretching in all directions with no vegetation to block your sightlines.
+The landscapes here aren’t just large, they are seemingly infinite, stretching in all directions with no vegetation to block your sight lines.
 The scale is almost unimaginable even when you’re right in it.

 It’s all almost unimaginable, to be honest, until you see it for yourself.